crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

 Let's start with the static case, in which the rendered components we send to the client won't need to re-render in any way.

 React provides a method, `renderComponentToStaticMarkup`, that takes a React component and returns its HTML markup as a string.
-This is super useful for server-side rendering, as you can simply send the client an HTML page with this string thrown into some sort of templating engine.
+This is super useful for server-side rendering, as you can simply pass the method output into a templating engine and send the client the resulting HTML page.
 For example, if you're using Handlebars, you can render your component to static markup and send it down in the `markup` variable as such:

 ```html
 <div>{{ "{{{ markup " }}}}}</div>